-- I find that meaningful eye contact is most effective in curbing this behavior; students do not like to be singled out in class.
+- 4. What to do about electronic distractions? - "If you can't beat 'em, join 'em." - I find that meaningful eye contact is most effective in curbing disruptive behavior; students do not like to be singled out in class.

-- 5. Eye contact - Lack of eye contact indicates nervousness.
+5. Eye contact

-- Make eye contact with people in the back row - everyone will see that you are making eye contact with someone.
-Do not stare at the ceiling.

-- These eye contact breaks allow you to check how students are keeping up with your pace.
+- Lack of eye contact indicates nervousness, whether you are or not. - Make eye contact with people in the back row everyone will see that you are making eye contact with someone.
+Do not stare at the ceiling. - These eye contact breaks allow you to check how students are keeping up with your pace.

-1. PREPARE.
-Make it worth the students' time to attend.

-- In particular, try not to work out solutions for the first time on the spot.
+- 1. PREPARE.
+Make it worth the students' time to attend. - In particular, try not to work out solutions for the first time on the spot.
 The most common loss of time and loss of focus of students is due to trying to fix solutions gone awry.
-If you do get lost - and it will happen - say that you will move on and provide that solution later.
+If you do get lost and it will happen say that you will move on and provide that solution later.

-2. I recommend using slides from a laptop or on an overhead projector.

-- Not complete details (the pace will be too fast for note-takers)

-- Instead, use slides to give an outline and statements of definitions, theorems, examples, and exercises.
+- 2. I recommend using slides from a laptop or on an overhead projector. - Not complete details (the pace will be too fast for note-takers) - Instead, use slides to give an outline and statements of definitions, theorems, examples, and exercises.
 Write details on the board.

-3. Write with the large chalk (if in a room with chalkboards).
-Bring this with you every day - there is a supply in the mail room.
-Or, bring fresh dry-erase markers every day.

-- Walk to the back of the room to check that your writing is legible.
-Also, this breaks the barrier with the students.

-- Include only the most important information in a graph, and draw graphs as large as possible.
+- 3. Write with the large chalk (if in a room with chalkboards).
+Bring this with you every day there is a supply in the mail room.
+Or, bring fresh dry-erase markers every day. - Walk to the back of the room to check that your writing is legible.
+Also, this breaks the barrier with the students. - Include only the most important information in a graph, and draw graphs as large as possible.
+Also, don't update a graph by erasing and adding new information.
+(Another case: row reductions)